 Why Birmans Cost More Than Average

 Birmans cost more than the average cat primarily because of their medium-sized size and breed-specific health considerations.
-Birmans are generally healthy but can be prone to generally healthy.
+Birmans are generally healthy, hardy, and have low risks of major breed-specific genetic diseases.
 Additionally, birmans have long-haired coats, which affects annual grooming costs.

 How to Save on Birman Ownership